umd-coding-workshop/workshops/tutorial1/exercise3/README.md

     ls [0-9]*

-7) By now, you can see that using wildcards to extend file pathnames (i.e. globbing) is a quick way of exapnding your searching powers beyond known-file searching.
+7) By now, you can see that using wildcards to match file pathnames (i.e. globbing) is a quick way of exapnding your searching powers beyond known-file searching.
 There are a few other 'shell-isms' that will be useful when constructing search terms and file paths.

 Before starting these steps, let's move into a sub-directory